Logged in members can use the Super Teacher Worksheets filing cabinet to save their favorite worksheets.

 Most of the worksheets on this page align with the Common Core Standards.
 To see CCSS connections, simply click the apple core icon ().

 Read books and color in the corresponding squares on the bingo board.
 When you get a bingo, turn the page into your teacher for a prize.Book Bingo: 2nd Grade Free

-To complete this bingo board, read books like Frog & Toad, Henry & Mudge, and Nate the Great.Book Bingo: 3rd Grade Member
+To complete this bingo board, read books like Frog & Toad, Henry & Mudge, and Nate the Great.Book Bingo: 3rd Grade Free

-To complete this bingo board, read Magic Tree House, Junie B. Jones, Bailey School Kids, and others.Book Bingo: 4th and 5th Grades Member
+To complete this bingo board, read Magic Tree House, Junie B. Jones, Bailey School Kids, and others.Book Bingo: 4th and 5th Grades Free

 To get a bingo you'll need to read books by popular authors like Louis Sachar, Andrew Clements, Jerry Spinnelli, and Roald Dahl.